 I have tried many different dinner systems over the years — meal planning, once-a-month-cooking, The Fresh 20, Dream Dinners, you name it!
 I enjoy cooking and we eat at home nearly every night (except for maybe one weekend night).
 But gone are the days when I had the motivation to do extensive planning and meals.

 That being said, it’s still very important to me that we eat healthy meals at home made with fresh ingredients that I prepare (for the most part).
 So I have given myself the gift of using boxed meal subscription services on a somewhat regular basis.
-I’ve tried all the big ones over the years — Blue Apron, Plated, Sun Basket and Hello Fresh.
+I’ve tried all the big ones over the years — Blue Apron, Plated, Sun Basket, Hello Fresh, Home Chef and Marley’s Spoon.
 I still supplement our dinners with my own recipes, but these dinners are a nice way to have fresh ingredients sent to my door along with a recipe and a shot of motivation.

 I’ve decided to share my thoughts about the meal boxes — their advantages and disadvantages — and which ones I continue to use.